• Skip to primary navigation

 Make doors.

-Behind the awesome doors pictured above is MAKE Paducah, a local art and crafts studio owned and operated by Kijsa Housman.
+Behind the awesome doors pictured above is MAKE Paducah, a local arts and crafts studio owned and operated by Kijsa Housman.

 Art shop in Paducah.